 - Sea salt to taste

-- Remove the saucepan from the heat, discard the bay leaves and puree the sauce.
+Remove the saucepan from the heat, discard the bay leaves and puree the sauce.
 Taste and adjust the seasoning as necessary.
-Pour the sauce into the oven dish, add the chickpeas, stir through, cover with tin foil and bake for 1 hour.
+Pour the sauce into the oven dish, add the chickpeas, stir through and bake for 30 minutes.

 Pin Tomato Chickpea Casserole with Thai Basil recipe!

 MORE EASY, HEALTHY MEAL IDEAS

 I am bringing this healthy chickpea tomato casserole recipe to #CookBlogShare, which I happen to be hosting this week (!).
 If you’ve got a recipe why not bring it to the party too!